team5735/SoftwareTrainingDocs/lessons/008_sensors_and_input.md

 driverController.a().onTrue(new MyCommand());
 ```

-This will schedule `MyCommand` when the A button is pressed.
+This line of code will automatically schedule `MyCommand` to run as soon as the A button is pressed.
+Pretty neat, right?

-## Sensors
+## Sensors: The Robot's Eyes and Ears

-Sensors are what allow our robot to perceive the world.
-There are many different types of sensors that we can use in FRC, but some of the most common are:
+Sensors are how our robot perceives the world around it.
+There are many different types of sensors, but here are a few common ones you'll encounter:

-*   **Encoders**: We learned about these in the last lesson.
-They measure the rotation of a motor shaft.
+* **Encoders**: We've already met these!
+They tell us how much a motor has rotated.
-*   **Gyroscopes**: A gyroscope measures the rate of rotation.
-We use a gyro to keep the robot driving straight.
+* **Gyroscopes**: A gyroscope measures rotation.
+We use it to know which way our robot is facing and to help it drive straight.
-*   **Limit Switches**: A limit switch is a simple switch that is triggered when it comes into contact with something.
-We use limit switches to detect when a mechanism has reached the end of its travel.
+* **Limit Switches**: These are simple on/off switches.
+They're great for detecting when a mechanism has reached its end point, like an arm fully extended or retracted.
-*   **Cameras**: We use cameras to see the field and to help us align with game pieces and targets.
+* **Cameras**: We use cameras for vision processing, like identifying game pieces or aligning with targets on the field.

-### Gyroscopes
+### Gyroscopes: Keeping Your Robot Straight

-We use a gyroscope to measure the robot's heading.
-This is essential for driving straight in autonomous mode.
-We use the ADXRS450 gyro, which is a small sensor that connects to the RoboRIO's SPI port.
+Knowing your robot's heading is super important, especially for autonomous routines.
+We often use an ADXRS450 gyro, which connects to the RoboRIO.

-Here's how you can create a gyro object in your drivetrain subsystem:
+Here's how you might set one up in your drivetrain subsystem:

 ```java
 // ... inside the DrivetrainSubsystem class ...